AdeyanjuPearl/Breast_Cancer_Prediction/README.md

 The project aims to build a KNN model to classify a patient's breast mass as either benign or malignant based on the clinical features recorded after analyzing the cell nuclei of the breast mass through fine needle aspiration.

 ### Data Source:
-The Wiscosin Breast Cancer dataset downloaded from Kaggle was used for this project.
-The dataset consist of 11 columns and 699 rows.
+The Wisconsin Breast Cancer dataset downloaded from Kaggle was used for this project.
+The dataset consists of 11 columns and 699 rows.

 ### Tools:
 - Excel: for data warehousing
-- Python: for Model development, training and evaluation -Jupyter Notebook
+- Python: for Model development, training and evaluation
+- Jupyter Notebook

 ### Data Exploration

-After creating a Jupyter Notebook file for this project, the following data exporation tasks were performed:
+After creating a Jupyter Notebook file for this project, the following data exploration tasks were performed:
-Data loading and inspection through statistical summary and graphical view.
+- Data loading and inspection through statistical summary and graphical view.
-Identifying Handling outliers
+- Identifying Handling outliers
-Checking for missing values
+- Checking for missing values
-Removing redundant variables
+- Removing redundant variables
-Converting data types
+- Converting data types

 ### Data Visualisation

-From the Data preprocessing step, I was able to garnered the basic understanding of the dataset.
+From the data preprocessing step, I was able to garner a basic understanding of the dataset.
 However, I will use visuals to get a deeper insight by plotting the following graphs
--Univariate-Histogram
+- Univariate-Histogram
--Multivariate- Correlation heat map
+- Multivariate- Correlation heat map

 ### Data Preprocessing
--Declaring the Feature Vector and the Target Class -Splitting the dataset into training and test set -Feature Engineering- Handling missing values using median imputation assuming they are missing completely at random.
+- Declaring the Feature Vector and the Target Class
+- Splitting the dataset into training and test set
+- Feature Engineering- Handling missing values using median imputation assuming they are missing completely at random.
--Feature Scaling
+- Feature Scaling

 ### Model Development
 - Model training: the feature vectors and the Target Class in the training set are fed into the KNeigbour Classifier using K=3